vipulnaik/diet-exercise-health/profile-information/physical-exercise/push-ups-with-history.md

 For my standard push-up, I follow this protocol:

-* Palm for upper support (as opposed to wrist, knucle, and fingers)
+* Palm for upper support (as opposed to wrist, fist, knuckle, and fingers)

 * Toes for lower support (as opposed to knees)